 You may perform dynamic content pulls in Velocity code (such as when using Widgets or within Container code).
-In this case, the content which is pulled varies, and dotCMS can not automatically determine which content items are pulled, so content items will not automatically be included in the dependencies.
+However since the content which is pulled varies, dotCMS can not automatically determine which content items are pulled, and content items will not automatically be included in the dependencies.

 When you push Pages to a Static Endpoints, the static page is built using all common page elements (such as headers, footers, navigation, Containers, Templates, etc.) as they exist at the time the Page is pushed.
 If the common elements are later changed, but the content of the Page itself has not changed, dotCMS will not automatically re-push the page.

 To ensure that all Pages on the Static Endpoint are updated properly when a common page element is changed, you must do one of the following:

 - Manually identify and push the affected Pages.

 - Force Push the common element that was changed.